The 70ish couple in my office came with their two adult daughters. Neither spouse appeared in good health.

 While that solved the “preserve the assets” problem, it created more challenges.

-I had to plan not just for their asset mix over the next 6 months, in light of §541, I had to plan for 10-12 months and I had to consider the possibility that one or the other spouse might pass away during that period.
+I had to do planning out financial life not just for their asset mix over the next 6 months, in light of §541, I had to plan for 10-12 months and I had to consider the possibility that one or the other spouse might pass away during that period.
+When it comes to business or financial issues one might require a business lawyers help.

 Beyond the commencement of the case